Skip to main content

 Quick recap

-Coruna is a spyware-grade iOS exploit kit containing 23 individual exploits across five chains, covering every version of iOS from 13.0 through 17.2.1.
-It was originally developed for a commercial surveillance vendor, passed through a Russian espionage group, and is now in active use by a Chinese financially motivated threat actor targeting cryptocurrency wallets.
+Coruna is a spyware-grade iOS exploit kit containing 23 individual exploits across five chains.
+It covers every version of iOS from 13.0 through 17.2.1.
+Originally, developers created it for a commercial surveillance vendor.
+Then, a Russian espionage group used it.
+Now, a Chinese financially motivated threat actor actively deploys it against cryptocurrency wallets.
+This evolution shows how exploits can move between different types of actors.

-The primary chain (cassowary, CVE-2024-23222) targets iOS 16.6 through 17.2.1 using a JIT type confusion in JavaScriptCore.
-Two chains reuse zero-days from Operation Triangulation.
-Three CVEs were added to the CISA KEV catalog the day after public disclosure.
+The primary chain, called cassowary (CVE-2024-23222), targets iOS versions 16.6 through 17.2.1 using a JIT type confusion vulnerability in JavaScriptCore.
+Two other chains reuse zero-days originally discovered during Operation Triangulation.
+Notably, three CVEs from this kit were added to the CISA Known Exploited Vulnerabilities (KEV) catalog the day after public disclosure, underscoring their severity.

-The infrastructure spans more than 50 delivery domains registered in a 10-week window between November 2025 and January 2026, hosted across Cloudflare, AWS CloudFront, a Hong Kong bulletproof provider (Datacamp Limited), and a dedicated AWS EC2 instance in Tokyo.
+The infrastructure behind Coruna spans more than 50 delivery domains registered within a 10-week window between November 2025 and January 2026.
+These domains are hosted across Cloudflare, AWS CloudFront, a Hong Kong bulletproof provider (Datacamp Limited), and a dedicated AWS EC2 instance in Tokyo.
 The 27 C2 domains are DGA-generated using the seed "lazarus" and were Cloudflare-fronted at the time of disclosure.
+This diverse hosting setup helps the operators evade takedown efforts and maintain resilience.

-The critical point for web teams: this payload is a JavaScript file.
-It does not need to live on your server to reach your users.
-A compromised ad tag, a poisoned third-party script, or a hijacked CDN asset would be enough.
-Your logs would show nothing. cside monitors every script that executes in your users' browsers in real time, which is the only layer where this attack is visible.
+Here’s the critical point for web teams: this payload is a JavaScript file.
+It doesn’t need to reside on your server to reach your users.
+A compromised ad tag, a poisoned third-party script, or a hijacked CDN asset would suffice.
+Your logs would show nothing suspicious. cside monitors every script that executes in your users' browsers in real time, which is the only layer where this attack becomes visible.
+Without such monitoring, you might never detect this threat.

 Know what is happening on your website.
-You would not have known if this script was injected into your visitors' browsers as a result of one of your open source packages, marketing tools, ads, or dependencies of your dependencies.
+You wouldn’t have known if this script was injected into your visitors' browsers as a result of one of your open source packages, marketing tools, ads, or dependencies of your dependencies.
 This unfortunately happens all the time.

 Use cside to protect your business.
 Use cside to protect your customers.